You should normally have an upper second-class (2.1) undergraduate honours degree or above.

 Months of entry

-On this course, you’ll learn from research scientists at the forefront of cancer research and cancer therapy design, based in the Genome Damage and Stability Centre.
+Learn from research scientists at the forefront of cancer research and cancer therapy design, based in the internationally-renowned Genome Damage and Stability Centre.
+You’ll benefit from the applied research expertise of the Centre’s teams.

 Qualification, course duration and attendance options